EasyNavigation/easynavigation.github.io/tutorials/easynav_simple_stack/mapping.rst

 Setup from scratch
 ^^^^^^^^^^^^^^^^^^

-1. Create your workspace if haven't done yet, and move to the `src` directory:
+1. Create your workspace if you haven't done yet, and move to the `src` directory:

 .. code-block:: bash